witnet/witnet-solidity-bridge/README.md

     was inserted.
     - *_result*: the result itself as `bytes`.

+- **checkDataRequestsClaimability**:
+  - _description_: checks if data requests specified by the listed IDs are claimable or not.
+  - _inputs_:
+    - *_ids*: the list of data request identifiers to be claimed.
+  - _output_:
+    - an array of booleans indicating if data requests are claimable or not.

 - **readDataRequest**:
   - _description_: retrieves the bytes of the serialization of one data request from the WRB.
   - _inputs_: